red-scorp/RP2040-Eins/README.md

 ![v1.0b2 board preview](img/v1.0b2.png)

+Second testing release.

-- Added MOSFETs for RGB LED.
+- Added MOSFETs for RGB LED to make it work similarly to user LED.
 - Moved few components around.
 - Added QR code to the back of the board.